 Is There an Age Limit?

-Escape games are best suited for players 8 and up, but with help from parents, we can make games for players as young as 4.
+Escape games are best suited for players 8 and up, but with help from parents/teachers, we can make games for players as young as 4.

 Do I Need Prior Knowledge to Play?

 Our escape rooms are built to fit every experience level.
 If you’re new to escape rooms, you can request an easier game to be introduced to how it all works.
-If you’re an escape room expert, we’ll throw in some extra challenges to test your skills.
+If you’re an expert, we’ll throw in some extra challenges to test your skills.

 How Long Does It Last?

 This part is up to you.
 If you’ve scheduled one of our in-person games, you can pick anywhere from a 20-minute escape room to one that lasts an hour.
 The game length you choose should depend on how much time you have to play, skill level, and age of the players.
 For example, we recommend 30-45 minute rooms for our younger players.

 How Much Does It Cost?

 There’s a base fee for every personalized escape room game.
 Beyond that, the price changes based on the length of the game, the number of players, the distance the venue is from where we’re located, etc.

 How Soon Can I Play?

 Digital and printable games are available anytime you are!
 If you’re looking for an in-person game, we need about a week (sometimes less, depending on complexity) to plan and build it.
 The sooner you let us know, the quicker we can reserve your date.